 market feasibility study is designed to answer two basic questions:

 - What is the current condition of the market?

 - How will the market respond to the proposed project?

 It All Starts with the Field Survey

-At The Danter Company, we feel that the only way to determine the current condition of
+At Danter and Associates, we feel that the only way to determine the current condition of

 a market is to go there ourselves.
 Our methodologies are predicated on receiving

 complete and accurate primary information about a market.

 The field survey is the most important component of any market study.
 That is why we